Qaraqter/simpletope/DOCUMENTATION.md

 ## Sorting
 ### Creating a sorter
-You can specify sorters by using the `data-sort-by` attribute on an element.
+You can specify sorting by using the `data-sort-by` attribute on an element.
 By default this script will look for a class based on this name.

 With the [Markup](#markup) above, we can set data-sort-by to `name`, `symbol`, `number`, `weight`, and `category`.